elotroalex/chiens/_texts/translation.md

 - {:.sp} Voice.

-- He will bring their fury down on us.
+- He will bring the fury of the Whites down on us.

 - {:.sp} Voices.

 - Kill Toussaint.
 Kill Toussaint.
-- Bring him to the stake.
-To the stake.
+- To the stake, Toussaint, to the stake.

- *(A group frenetically prepares a blaze)*
+ *(A group makes a fire frenetically)*

 - {:.sp} The Crowd.

-- Bring Toussaint to the stake.
+- To the stake, Toussaint.
 To the stake.
 To the stake.
-Bring him to the stake.
+To the stake, Toussaint.

 - {:.sp} An Orator.

 - {:.pr.i} Comrades, I'm here to tell you that Toussaint is an enemy of the people and a troublemaker.
-We have enough troubles as it is.
+As if we didn't have enough troubles already.
 We are not happy, you say?
-Comrades, will we be happy with freedom and war and the vengeance of White people coming down on us?
-I tell you that Toussaint is a traitor.
+Comrades, will we be happy with freedom and war and the vengeance of White people to deal with?
+I tell you, Toussaint betrays us.
 Kill him.

 - {:.sp} Voices.